-A recent Tax Court case found that a spouse had "signed" the join return although she did not physically sign it or explicitly give her consent to file jointly.
+A 2019 Tax Court case found that a spouse had "signed" the joint return although she did not physically sign it or explicitly give her consent to file jointly.
 In Jones v.
 Commissioner, T.C.
 Memo.
 2019-139, 2019 Tax Ct.
 Memo LEXIS 145, the Tax Court determined that because the taxpayer-wife did not file her own return and relied on her husband to handle their finances every year, she had tacitly consented to the filing of the 2010 joint return.
-Id. at \12.
-Citing prior case law, the court stated that "The determinative factor in deciding whether a filed return qualifies as a joint return is whether the spouses intended to file a joint return.
+Id. at 12.
+Citing prior case law, the court stated that "[t]he determinative factor in deciding whether a filed return qualifies as a joint return is whether the spouses intended to file a joint return.
 The absence of one spouse's signature on a joint return does not necessarily preclude a finding of a valid joint return where the facts indicate otherwise."
-Id. (citations omitted).
+Id. at 11 (citations omitted).

-The Ninth Circuit has heard oral argument for the Jones case but has not yet rendered a decision.
-Calif.
-Woman Ineligible for Spouse Tax Relief, 9th Circ.
-Told, 2021 LAW360 140-43 (May 20, 2021).
+On appeal, the Ninth Circuit affirmed the decision and agreed that the "[taxpayer-wife's] history of noncompliance with income tax laws and knowledge of her ex-husband's financial difficulties outweighed those factors favoring relief, namely, marital status and a lack of benefit from the underpayments."
+Jones v.
+Commissioner, No. 20-70013, 2022 U.S. App.
+LEXIS 3095 at 3 (9th Cir.
+Feb.
+3, 2022).
 For further discussion of both Jones and the Sleeth case-which is discussed at length below-see Keith Fogg, Innocent Spouse Updates, PROCEDURALLY TAXING (Apr.
 5, 2021), https://procedurallytaxing.com/innocent-spouse-updates/.

-For a recent Court of Appeals decision discussing the "knowledge" element, and highlighting the difficulty of obtaining a reversal of a Tax Court decision in an innocent spouse case, see Jacobsen v.
+For a fairly recent Court of Appeals decision discussing the "knowledge" element, and highlighting the difficulty of obtaining a reversal of a Tax Court decision in an innocent spouse case, see Jacobsen v.
 Commissioner, 950 F.3d 414 (7th Cir.
 2020).
 In Jacobsen, the Seventh Circuit affirmed the Tax Court's decision to grant innocent spouse relief to the taxpayer-husband for 2010 but not for 2011, which was the year the taxpayer's wife was arrested for embezzlement.
 Id. at 415, 417.
 The court observed, "by the time the 2011 returns were filed in April 2012, she had been convicted of embezzlement and was incarcerated.
 The Tax Court thus denied relief under § 6015(b), and (c) on account of Jacobsen's knowledge of the omitted income."
 Id. at 417.

 For 2011, the Tax Court had found against the taxpayer-husband under all three subsections of section 6015: (b), (c), and (f).
 With respect to section 6015(f), the Tax Court stated, "Although the other factors for equitable relief either favor petitioner or are neutral, petitioner's knowledge of the embezzlement income and his involvement in preparing the 2011 return weigh too heavily against him to allow relief."
 Jacobsen v.
 Commissioner, T.C.
-Memo 2018-115, 2018 Tax Ct.
-Memo LEXIS 116, at \31.
+Memo.
+2018-115, 2018 Tax Ct.
+Memo LEXIS 116, at 31.
 On this part of the Tax Court's holding, the Court of Appeals stated: